-all WWTPs impacts ar x if systems is anticipal be of measure is not expected to result in significant environmental a and as such has not been assessed.
-However, impacts could occur ms are found to be performing below required thresholds.
-Therefore, it ipated that this measure would be the first step in implementation of es such as WW10 to WW14, which have been assessed (see Table -- --
+Ire x WW17: all WWTPs This type of measure is not expected to result in significant environmental impacts and as such has not been assessed.
+However, impacts could occur if systems are found to be performing below required thresholds.
+Therefore, it is anticipated that this measure would be the first step in implementation of measures such as WW10 to WW14, which have been assessed (see Table 0.3) 9.3).